 There are many benefits of being a member of a Neighbourhood Watch Scheme.
 The tangible benefits are that scheme members are between 17% and 26% less likely to be victims of crime compared with non members (British Crime Survey) and most insurance companies will give a discount on home insurance costs for members of schemes, usually 10%.
 It is also the case that Neighbourhood Watch signage does deter burglars.
 Less tangibly scheme members will be more aware of what’s happening in their areas, they will have better access to the police and other agencies and importantly they will have improved relationships with neighbours and feel part of a community that cares about them.

 The first step is to talk to your neighbours and see who is interested and how they’d like to improve the area.
-To make things easier, there are some useful letters and flyers in the member’s area of the National web site designed to help you introduce yourself and encourage your neighbours to join you.
+To make things easier, there are some useful letters and flyers in the member’s area of the Neighbourhood Watch Network web site designed to help you introduce yourself and encourage your neighbours to join you.

 You can also look on the Cumbria Constabulary website where you can find your local neighbourhood policing team.
 The police don’t run Neighbourhood Watch, but they will have useful information.
 They should be able to put you in touch with someone who can help you start a scheme and direct you to other local resources.
 This will be either one of their own officers or someone at the Cumbria Neighbourhood Watch Association.